almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * 4.0 student probably does not have a social life (because they spend a lot of time studying) and may be difficult to work with in team environments; whereas the 3.0 student probably has failed a test or two because they chose to socialize over studying

+### Are there communities with people that are in or trying to get into tech?

+Yes there are several.
+Check out the [Resources](/resources) page for a list of people and communities that exist.

 ## Certifications